MD License – Medical Doctor

 The MD/DO/DPM Visiting Professor License is issued to a physician who has received a teaching position in an approved medical school or affiliated teaching institution in the state.
 This license allows practice only as a necessary part of the duties of the teaching position as approved by the Board.
 Moonlighting is not allowed under this limited license.
 This license can be issued for a maximum period of one year and may be renewed for one additional year.

 The MD/DO SPEX/COMVEX License allows a physician to practice in the interim period between full license application file completion and taking and passing the SPEX or COMVEX exam if the applicant meets all other licensure requirements.
 This license can only be issued to full license applicants who are required by the Board to take and pass the SPEX or COMVEX exam.
 This license is only valid for six months and cannot be extended or reissued.
-If the physician fails to pass the SPEX or COMVEX examination, this license will become invalid and the physician must cease practice in Oregon as soon as possible, but not to exceed two weeks.
+If the physician fails the SPEX or COMVEX examination, this license will become invalid and the physician must cease practice in Oregon as soon as possible, but not to exceed two weeks.
 This license allows the applicant to apply for DEA registration and malpractice insurance as well as being added to insurance plans.

 Physician Courtesy Privileges